frPropose a project

 • Dec 2025 to Sep 2031

-CEGA and J-PAL India, in partnership with the Punjab government, are testing an edutainment approach to correct misconceptions about drugs across more than 340 vocational training institutes (over 300 Industrial Training Institutes and 40 polytechnics).
-FID funding supports an impact evaluation of this intervention on the behaviours, health, and employment outcomes of 60,000 young people.
+CEGA India CEGA and J-PAL India, in partnership with the Government of Punjab, are testing an "edutainment" project to tackle misconceptions around drugs in over 340 vocational training institutions, with more than 300 Industrial Training Institutes and 40 polytechnic institutes.
+FID is helping to finance an evaluation of this initiative's impact on the behavior, health, and employment outcomes of 60,000 young people.

 Project ported by: